Rescheduled theatre – a rolling list of shows you can now see in 2021 or 2022

 The Ocean at the End of the Lane – Neil Gaiman's show will now open in the West End from 23 October 2021.

-The Great Gatsby – The immersive West End production will reopen on 1 October.
+The Great Gatsby – The immersive West End production has reopened

 The Drifter's Girl – The show has moved its run a full year to autumn 2021 – giving the piece the chance to be developed and presented!
 It will start previews from 4 November with Beverley Knight starring.

 London Pantomimes – Four major London pantos have rescheduled their London dates to next year – find out more here.

 A Christmas Carol – Mark Gatiss' new adaptation will now run at Nottingham Playhouse from 30 October to 14 November 2021 and at the Alexandra Palace Theatre from 26 November 2021 to 9 January 2022.

 The Addams Family – The show has also moved its opening to next year – find out more here.

 Waitress – The show has revealed new dates for its major tour – the first for the hit musical.
 Find out more here.

 Grease – The 2020 tour of the iconic musical has been moved to 2021 – you can find out where it'll be heading here.

 Frozen – The epic Disney musical has announced almost all of its cast and new dates – it will begin performances on 2 April.